MasonJohnHawver42/SFML-Asteroids/README.md

 # Video ( Youtube )
  - https://youtu.be/4oIpK1rjBes ( V1 )
- - https://youtu.be/M-CEo-lhDqE ( Still V1 but with max potential )
+ - https://youtu.be/M-CEo-lhDqE ( Still V1 but with a moving camera )

-There will be a another video once I've finished my TODO list and some of the bugs.

-# Collisions
-( explination comming soon ) ( I might also post a video on how they work )

- -mcmc